highcharts/highcharts/docs/dashboards/highcharts-component.md

 # Highcharts Component

-The Highcharts Component allows the end-user to define a chart in the dashboard.
-Charts are most often used to visualize changing data.
+The **Highcharts** Component allows the end-user to define a chart in the dashboard.
+Charts are generally used to visualize changing data.

 <iframe style="width: 100%; height: 470px; border: none;" src=https://www.highcharts.com/samples/embed/dashboards/components/component-highcharts allow="fullscreen"></iframe>

 ## How to start
-We need to load the JavaScript and CSS files in the following order to get started quickly.
+We need to load the JavaScript and CSS files in the following order to get started.

-1. To use the Highcharts Component, you first have to load [Highcharts](https://code.highcharts.com/highcharts.js) as usual and the [Dashboards](https://code.highcharts.com/dashboards/dashboards.js) to bind them together.
+### Load
-    The order of the imports is essential, so ensure the Dashboards module is imported after the Highcharts module.
+To use the Highcharts Component, you first have to load [Highcharts](https://code.highcharts.com/highcharts.js) as usual and the [Dashboards](https://code.highcharts.com/dashboards/dashboards.js) to bind them together.
+The order of the imports is essential, so ensure the **Dashboards** module is imported after the **Highcharts** module.

 ```html
     <script src="https://code.highcharts.com/highcharts.js"></script>